kalungedamaji/shopping-cart-app/README.md

  #### Team1:

-&nbsp;&nbsp;&nbsp; Sprint Board Link:    https://trello.com/b/eTP7bfxQ/team-pranay-vishal

 &nbsp;&nbsp;&nbsp; Sprint Retro Board:   https://metroretro.io/board/LBOFMVHSHJF2

  #### Team2:

-&nbsp;&nbsp;&nbsp; Sprint Board Link:    https://trello.com/b/EIA8ZDny/team-parth-shrishti

 &nbsp;&nbsp;&nbsp; Sprint Retro Board:   https://metroretro.io/board/LBTEG7ICG8K2

-- [ ] `Story 4:    'Customer has added different products in shopping cart.
+:white_check_mark:  `Story 4:    'Customer has added different products in shopping cart.
 The customer wants the ability to change the quantity of a given cart item and it should reflect the total cart item value and total cart amount.' 											`

  #### Design Points:
 &nbsp;&nbsp;&nbsp; 1	Total cart price should be in header